Getting Your Ears Pierced: The Ultimate Guide

 The best aftercare product I’ve personally used is the After Inked Piercing Aftercare Spray.
 Not only is it vegan, but it’s also completely alcohol and additive-free.
 The solution works well on all skin types including sensitive skin, and it comes in a generously-sized mist-spraying bottle for easy application.
 When using it from the very start of the healing process, the spray helps to decrease healing times and aims to eliminate any lingering pain or soreness.

 Leave Your Jewelry In

 If your piercing gets infected, you might think the right thing to do is to remove the jewelry to let it heal properly.

-Taking your jewelry out for any extended period of time while the piercing is still healing could result in the piercing closing.
-If it only closes partially, you may have difficult putting the jewelry back in.
+Taking your jewelry out for any extended period of time while the piercing is still healing, could result in the piercing closing.
+If it only closes partially, you may have difficulty putting the jewelry back in.